A Small Cabinet with Lots of Storage

-This little cabinet can serve a great purpose in so many rooms… The DIY plans to build a Cate Chest feature a drawer on top and a door at the bottom with two shelves inside.
+This little cabinet can serve a great purpose in so many rooms… The free furniture plans to build a Cate Chest feature a drawer on top and a door at the bottom with two shelves inside.
 The drawer front and door are pieced to make it look vintage!
-This is a very easy build and can be finished in a weekend!
+This is a very easy build and this is one of those projects that can be finished in a weekend!

 - 1-1/4″ brad nails